HeapSpace/vdb2016/content/speakers/index.md

       -
         title: 'This stuff is cool, but HOW CAN I GET MY COMPANY TO DO IT?
 Businessing the S*** out of Transformative Development!'
         type: 'talk'
+        short:
+          - "Cloud Native, containers, DevOps, microservices, etc.: we go to conferences & get excited about things that could revolutionize our development & change our organizational & professional lives!
+And then, we go home...and hit the wall.
+If you've ever asked yourself, 'This stuff is cool, but HOW CAN I GET MY COMPANY TO DO IT??!', this is the session for you."
+          - "Learn from an experienced software developer (who also happens to have an MBA) how to make your case to leadership, presenting management-ready justifications for changes in 'your world' that will positively impact the business as a whole."
+        long:
+          - "Cloud Native, containers, DevOps, microservices, and more: we go to conferences and get excited about the potential of so many things that could revolutionize our development and change our organizational and professional lives!
+And then, we go home...and hit the wall.
+If you've ever asked yourself, 'This stuff is cool, but HOW CAN I GET MY COMPANY TO DO IT??!', this is the session for you."
+          - "Learn from an experienced software developer (who also happens to have an MBA) how to make your case to leadership, presenting management-ready justifications for changes in 'your world' that will positively impact the business as a whole.
+Topics include:"
+          - " "
+          - "• How would this change affect your organization's/group's/team's work?"
+          - "• How would this change impact (positively and negatively) your tech stack (internal considerations)?"
+          - "• How would this change contribute to recruitment/retention (external considerations)?"
+          - "• Seeing beyond your borders: how could this change positively - and negatively - affect the business?"
+          - "• Putting numbers with it: pros, cons, and caveats"
+          - " "
+          - "Come to this session to dramatically boost your chances of making an actual, positive change to your organization!"
     tags:
       - metodologies
   -